VeryBueno/pretty-lectures/README.md

 Works with chrome, haven't tested it with other browsers.

-It ditches the flash player, changes it to an HTML5 `<video>` element, then splits the script with a scrollable transcript.
+It ditches the flash player, changes it to an HTML5 `<video>` element, then splits the screen with a scrollable transcript.

 ##Usage